 1) What are the tenant qualifications?

 (1) Minimum of 3 times rent in gross household income.
 This is your monthly income before deductions -- all applicants combined.
 (Housing Choice Voucher holders: Your voucher payment will be considered in our income calculation.
 Don't forget to upload the front page of your voucher to the application.)
 (2) Good record of on-time bill payment.
-(3) Current collection activity must be explained.
+(3) Collections, charge-offs, bankruptcies, foreclosures must be explained.
 We will be particularly concerned about collections or charge-offs with utility companies.
-(4) Criminal convictions will be carefully evaluated for risk to property or neighbors, and for risk of not paying rent.
-(5) Those with eviction filings within the last 7 years which were not dismissed will not be accepted.
+(4) Criminal convictions will be carefully evaluated for risk to property or neighbors, and for risk of not paying rent, in accordance with the Just Housing Ordinance.
+(5) Those with eviction filings within the last 7 years which were not dismissed will not be accepted without an explanation to our satisfaction.
 Evictions which were dismissed will be evaluated carefully and further research may be done.
 (6) We evaluate applicants based on an overall picture.
 We look at credit scores, but do not rely solely on them.
 We will consider circumstances of bankruptcies, foreclosures/short sales, high student loan debt and criminal records when making a rental decision.

 2) What are occupancy limits?